 For anyone whose fantasy involves interactive jousting and eating chicken with your bare hands – this is your jam.

 Located about 40 kms/26 miles out of downtown Chicago, Medieval Times is a hilarious afternoon spent wearing crowns, drinking mead and watching Knights fight to the death.
 TO THE DEATH.
 Ha, more jokes.
-There’s no real violence other than between the kids and single Mum’s trying to get a selfie with the Knights.
+There’s no real violence other than between the single Mum’s trying to get a selfie with the Knights.